TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Image.rst

  - :Property: style
    :Datatype: string

+:aspect:`Description`
-   :Description: Individual CSS styles for this element
+    Individual CSS styles for this element
    :Standard: empty string
    :Mandatory: No

  - :Property: tabindex
    :Datatype: integer

+:aspect:`Description`
-   :Description: Specifies the tab order of this element
+    Specifies the tab order of this element
    :Standard: NULL
    :Mandatory: No

  - :Property: title
    :Datatype: string

+:aspect:`Description`
-   :Description: Tooltip text of element
+    Tooltip text of element
    :Standard: empty string
    :Mandatory: No

  - :Property: treatIdAsReference
    :Datatype: boolean

+:aspect:`Description`
-   :Description: Given src argument is a sysfilereference record
+    Given src argument is a sysfilereference record
    :Standard: FALSE
    :Mandatory: No

  - :Property: usemap
    :Datatype: string

+:aspect:`Description`
-   :Description: Specifies an image as a client-side image-map
+    Specifies an image as a client-side image-map
    :Standard: FALSE
    :Mandatory: No

  - :Property: width
    :Datatype: string

+:aspect:`Description`
-   :Description: Width of the image.
+    Width of the image.
 This can be a numeric value representing the fixed width of the image in pixels.
 But you can also perform simple calculations by adding "m" or "c" to the value.
 See imgResource.width for possible options.
    :Standard: NULL
    :Mandatory: No